 - This trope also affected The Way, an indie film by Emilio Estevez.
 It was to the point that the director's father/star Martin Sheen went on various talk shows to drum up publicity.

-- Paramount basically did this to Not Fade Away, a drama about rock music from David Chase, the creator of The Sopranos.
-Released it into a crowded Christmas field (and expanding to 500 theatres two weeks later), there was almost no marketing or publicity done for it and the studio more or less swept it under the rug while heavily promoting long on the shelf fare like Hansel And Gretel Witch Hunters.
+- Paramount did this to Not Fade Away, a drama about rock music from David Chase, the creator of The Sopranos.
+Released it into a crowded Christmas field (and expanding to 500 theatres two weeks later), there was almost no marketing or publicity done for it and the studio more or less swept it under the rug while heavily promoting long on the shelf fare like Hansel & Gretel: Witch Hunters.

 Live Action TV

-- This is pretty much how Community was promoted when it aired on Thursdays:
+- This is how Community was promoted when it aired on Thursdays:

-- Adult Swim ran a show called Paid Programming at 4:30 am on without any on-air acknowledgment.
+- [adult swim] ran a show called Paid Programming at 4:30 am on without any on-air acknowledgment.
 It's like it was specifically designed to confuse viewers.
 It still got more advertising than the program's creators wanted, as it was announced at a convention.
 The Paid Programming slot unleashed Too Many Cooks upon the world, though it took a gray-market YouTube upload to get it any traction.

-- Kristin Chenowith's sitcom "Kristin" was only advertised once.
+- Kristin Chenowith's summer sitcom "Kristin" had few ads promoting it.
 It ended up Screwed by the Network after 6 episodes.

-- Let's not forget Police, Camera, Action! and Police Stop! - which were barely advertised at the time.
+- Police, Camera, Action! and Police Stop! - which were barely advertised at the time.
 Ironically, the likes of World In Action, The Cook Report and Coronation Street got a mention.
 But they were still popular...

 - Once Dollhouse started airing the second season, the only way to see any promos for the show were minutes before the episode aired.

-- The WB was particularly bad about this for some shows, Jack And Bobby was hardly advertised at all until near the end of the season, by which point it was too late for the ratings to recover enough to avoid cancellation.
+- The WB was particularly bad about this for some shows.
+Jack & Bobby was hardly advertised at all until near the end of the season, by which point it was too late for the ratings to recover enough to avoid cancellation.
 For Your Love on the other hand somehow managed to last for 4 years despite rarely getting much in the way of advertisement.